RobTrew/tree-tools/TaskPaper scripts/Python parser for TaskPaper and FoldingText.md

 2. `get_ft_tp_parse(str_text, bln_is_tp)`

 	Depending on the boolean value of `bln_is_tp`, parses the text either as [TaskPaper 3.0](http://support.foldingtext.com/discussions/development-versions) format or as [FoldingText 2.0](http://support.foldingtext.com/discussions/development-versions) format, generating a list of Python dictionaries, one for each line of the text, with the key/value pairs indicated above.

+#### The TaskPaper-only version provides a single module level function:

+	`get_tp_parse(str_text)`

+Which, like the full parser, returns a list of dictionaries, one for each line of the text, prefixed a dictionary (id=0) for the virtual root of the TaskPaper outlines.
+The id of each line is also its index into the parse array, as is the value of ParentID, and the list of ids provided by the 'chiln' key.

 #### Source

 Source: [ft_tp_parse_022.py](https://github.com/RobTrew/tree-tools/blob/master/TaskPaper%20scripts/ft_tp_parse_022.py)